telerik/blazor-docs/components/editor/overview.md

 * `@bind-Value` - the recommended approach of using two-way binding to get and set the content of the editor.
 It lets your view-model provide the initial value, and it will update the view-model as the user alters the HTML.

 * `UpdateInterval` - the time in milliseconds that passes between updates on the `Value`.
 The default is `100ms` and if that causes performance issues with many repaints on your view, you can increase it.
-Since the editor is expected to handler longer editing sessions and larger content than regular inputs, we added this parameter to debounce the view-model updates and events.
+Since the editor is expected to handle longer editing sessions and larger content than regular inputs, we added this parameter to debounce the view-model updates and events.

 * [Validation]({%slug common-features/input-validation%}#editor) - the standard Data Annotation attributes are supported for validation, but for the performance reasons listed above, validation happens with the `UpdateInterval` delay, not immediately on every keystroke, like simpler inputs.